gabrielldn/gabrielldn/README.md

 <img src ="https://user-images.githubusercontent.com/74038190/225813708-98b745f2-7d22-48cf-9150-083f1b00d6c9.gif" align = right height = 200 width = 300/>

-- 🔭 I’m currently working as a **DevOps Engineer** at the Government of the State of Ceará
+- 🔭 **Currently, I work as a DevOps Engineer at the Government of the State of Ceará**, focusing on continuous integration and delivery, while integrating security throughout the lifecycle.
-- 😊 I **love** programming and tinkering with new technologies
+- 😊 **I love programming and exploring new technologies**, always seeking to expand my skills and tackle new challenges.
-- 🌱 I’m currently Working with **Terraform, Ansible, Docker Bash**
-- 🎓 I’m currently learning **AIOps and SASP**
-- 💬 Ask me about anything, I am happy to help
+- 🌱 **I work with Terraform, Ansible, Docker, and Bash**, implementing Infrastructure as Code and automation to streamline processes securely.
+- 🎓 **Currently learning AIOps (Vertical AI) and SAP**, while diving deeper into the security aspects of IT operations and application deployment.
+- 🔐 **In my DevSecOps journey, I focus on integrating security into the DevOps pipeline using tools like HashiCorp Vault, OWASP ZAP, and SonarQube** to ensure robust and secure deployments.
+- ⚙️ **I also work with CI/CD tools such as Jenkins and Github Actions, automating security checks with tools like SAST and DAST** to identify vulnerabilities early in the development process.
+- 💬 **Feel free to reach out to discuss anything related to DevOps, DevSecOps, and Full Cycle development**—I’m always happy to collaborate and share insights.
-- ⚡ Always looking for new challenges
+- ⚡ **Always looking for new challenges, particularly those that combine security, automation, and cloud technologies**.
-- 💡 I write occasionally on [Medium](https://medium.com/meuuser) regarding tech and web DevSecOps 🌐👨🏻‍💻
+- 💡 **I occasionally write on [Medium](https://medium.com/@gabrielldn) about technology, web development, DevSecOps practices, and IT security**, sharing tips and experiences.
-- 🌐 Visit my [porfolio website](https://gabrielldn.github.io/) for complete background and contact.
+- 🌐 **Visit my [portfolio](https://gabriellopes.cloud/) to learn more about my background and contact me for collaborations.**

 ## 🔨 Languages and Tools: